A question we are often asked is "how do we improve our internal customer experience and capabilities?"

-However, with more than 50 billion connected devices expected to be active globally by 2020, the amount of data can be overwhelming.
+However, with more than 50 billion connected devices active globally, the amount of data can be overwhelming.
 Turning that immense amount of multi-channel data into actionable business insights requires a company to build a specific set of customer capabilities.

 In this month's newsletter we look at the six critical customer capabilities, what common questions they answer and which companies have already benefited from implementing them.